hamdanal/rich-argparse/README.md

 Format **argparse** help output with [**rich**](https://pypi.org/project/rich).

-Forked from [rich-argparse](https://github.com/hamdanal/rich-argparse)) so check there to see the details.
+This is a fork of the awesome original [rich-argparse](https://github.com/hamdanal/rich-argparse) so check there to see the details.
 This version adds a few features:

 1. **Render to various image/web formats by setting an variable when you run `--help`.** PNG, PDF, HTML, SVG, PS, EPS, colored text are supported.
 Show off your fancy stuff.
 1. Select from several preconfigured color themes.